minorimpact/perl-minorimpact/docs/MinorImpact_WWW.md

 ## search

-    /cgi-bin/index.cgi?a=search
+Search the system application.

 ### URL parameters

 - search

     A string to search for.
+See [MinorImpact::Object::Search::parseSearchString()](./MinorImpact_Object_Search.md#parsesearchstring).

+        # search for objects tagged with 'test' that contain the word 'poop'.
+        /cgi-bin/index.cgi?a=search&search=poop%tag:test

 ## settings

+## tags

+Display a list of the current user's tags - or the tags for all public objects owned by 'admin' users, if no user is currenly logged in.

 ## user